 HVAC Schools in Tucson, AZ with Degree and Program Summaries

 The Tucson, AZ, area has one school that offers heating, ventilation and air conditioning (HVAC) programs.
-Learn about the programs, admission info and program requirements for the school to make an informed education decision.
+Learn about the programs, admission info and program requirements for this school, which is less than five miles from downtown, and make an informed education decision.

 Aspiring HVAC technicians have limited training and education opportunities in the Tucson, AZ, area.
-Located just outside of downtown Tucson, Pima Community College is the only not-for-profit school in the area that has HVAC programs.
+Located about two miles outside of downtown Tucson, Pima Community College is the only not-for-profit school in the area that has HVAC programs.
+It offers both certificate and associate's degree programs in advanced building and construction technologies with concentrations in facilities maintenance or heating, ventilation, air conditioning and refrigeration (HVAC-R).
 This school has low tuition rates and open admissions; any students over the age of 16 can enroll in most programs.

 |Pima Community College|